 Don’t let the heart-shaped basal leaves and pretty blue flowers fool you – this is one tough weed and it will out-compete anything in your flowerbed.
-No wonder it ranks in the top 10 invasive weeds by the Canadian Council on Invasive Species.
+No wonder it ranks as a noxious weed in many parts of Canada.

 - Pick the flowers so they don’t go to seed.
 They look nice in a vase.

-- Occasionally these tough roots will send up leaves even through the mulch.
-Stay on top of that and remove the leaves as soon as possible.
-No leaves mean no photosynthesis and that will help to weaken the remaining roots in the soil.
+- These tough roots will send up leaves even through mulch.
+Stay on top of that and remove the leaves as soon as they emerge - the smaller the better.
+No leaves mean no photosynthesis and that will weaken and eventually kill the remaining roots in the soil.

 Creeping bellflower. (n.d.).
 Alberta Invasive Species Council.
 Retrieved from https://abinvasives.ca/fact-sheet/creeping-bellflower/